codeExport a color palette to code

 Export as design tokens (JSON)

 You can export every color shade/tint (including the source color) to a JSON file on your computer.
 This file can be imported to Tokens Studio or Penpot.
 The purpose is to add more semantics to the shades/tints.
-Learn more about Tokens Studio and Penpot.
+Learn more about Tokens Studioarrow-up-right and Penpotarrow-up-right.

 The export file follows this model: